-Waterfall cardigans, like this free knitting pattern from Sian Brown, are drapey and elegant, and can add long lines to lengthen your body shape.
+Waterfall cardigans, like this pattern from Sian Brown, are drapey and elegant, and can add long lines to lengthen your body shape.
 If you’ve got a fuller chest, tweak the pattern so the fullness of the folds sit below the bust.

 Enhance your natural waist with a short-length, vintage-style sweater.
-Check out this free cowl neck sweater knitting pattern by Lucinda Ganderton.
+Check out this cowl neck sweater knitting pattern by Lucinda Ganderton.

-Balance out a wider lower section with a cropped cardi or bolero, like this free lace cardigan knitting pattern from DesignEtte.
+Balance out a wider lower section with a cropped cardi or bolero, like this lace cardigan knitting pattern from DesignEtte.
 Adjust the length to suit your height.

 Want longer or shorter sleeves?
-Use the tension square in this free Fluted Ruffle Cardigan knitting pattern to work out how many rows you need and adapt the pattern to suit you.
+Use the tension square in this Fluted Ruffle Cardigan knitting pattern to work out how many rows you need and adapt the pattern to suit you.